-A portion of this book is devoted to exploring the ways in which patriarchy is foregrounded by another hierarchy - human domination over “nature”.
-Thus, gender violence stems from a logic of domination that is built on the domination of nature and the domination of the Other “as nature."
-As this blueprint of oppression repeats itself where there are vectors of difference, the chapters ultimately connect these oppressions by showing the inextricable bind of violence against humans and the more-than-human-life-world.
-This book will serve as a resource for scholars, activists and students in sociology, gender violence and interdisciplinary violence studies, critical animal studies, environmental studies, feminist and ecofeminist studies.
+A portion of this book is devoted to exploring the ways in which patriarchy is foregrounded by another hierarchy—uman domination over “nature”.
+Thus, gender violence stems from a logic of domination that is built on the domination of nature and the domination of the Other “as nature”.
+As this blueprint of oppression repeats itself where there are vectors of difference, the chapters ultimately connect these oppressions by showing the inextricable bind of violence against humans and the more-than-human-life world.
+This book will serve as a resource for scholars, activists, and students in sociology, gender violence and interdisciplinary violence studies, critical animal studies, environmental studies, and feminist and ecofeminist studies.

 1. Introduction; 2.
 Foregrounding Patriarchy in a Larger Field of Domination of Nature; 3.
 The Intersection of Masculinity, Gender Violence and Domination of NonHuman Animals; 4.
 Trans Species Harm and The Multiplicity of Violence from Climate Change; 5.
 Conclusion: Toward a Nonviolent Ecological Society.

 Gwen Hunnicutt is an Associate Professor of Sociology at the University of North Carolina Greensboro.
 Professor Hunnicutt received her PhD from the University of New Mexico and studies various dimensions of gender violence.
 Her writings have appeared in various journals, including Sexuality and Culture, Violence Against Women, Gender Issues, Journal of Family Violence and Women’s Studies International Forum.